-Complex Media increases its push into a TV-like video strategy - Digiday
+Complex Networks increases its push into a TV-like video strategy - Digiday

-Being a “video-first” company means something different for Complex Media than it does for most digital publishers, according to Rich Antoniello.
+Being a “video-first” company means something different for Complex Networks than it does for most digital publishers, according to Rich Antoniello.

-“If you want to win in video, don’t dip your toe in the pool and say, ‘Here’s 14 people dedicated to this,’” said the Complex Media CEO.
+“If you want to win in video, don’t dip your toe in the pool and say, ‘Here’s 14 people dedicated to this,’” said the Complex Networks CEO.
 “Go all in.”

-For Complex Media, which has a little over 400 employees, that means having around 90 percent of the company being directly involved in some aspect of its video business, including content development, production, programming and distribution.
+For Complex Networks, which has a little over 400 employees, that means having around 90 percent of the company being directly involved in some aspect of its video business, including content development, production, programming and distribution.
 It also means doing and programming video at scale, as the company plans to grow from a dozen to 40 weekly or daily digital shows by the end of the year.

 “Everybody and their fucking brother is running toward video — but how are you doing it?” said Antoniello.
 “Expanding into video is not a strategy.
 Expanding into other categories is not a strategy.
 It’s a thought, but that’s not how you’re actually planning to do it.”